curityio/account-linking-recipes/doc/4-migrating-to-passwordless-behavior.md

 ![Registered Device](../images/4-migrating-to-passwordless-behavior/registered-device.png)

-## Subsequent WebAuthn Logins

 On all future logins the username authenticator is used first, with the autofilled username.\
 If the user has WebAuthn keys registered, the selector screen is bypassed.\
-The user is then prompted to insert the YubiKey, and simply taps it to sign in.\
+The user is then prompted to insert the YubiKey, and simply taps it to sign in.
-The user now has a passwordless user experience, which is more secure than passwords, and also more user friendly.

 ## Future Users

-Users whose email does not exist will be prompted to register.\
+New users, whose email does not exist, can continue to onboard and use either passwords or WebAuthn.\
-Those who selected the password option will see the standard registration form:
+Those who selected the password option will use the standard registration form and set a password:

 ![Password Create Account](../images/1-default-behavior/create-account.jpg)

-Those who selected the Webauthn option will see a custom registration form:
+Those who selected the Webauthn option will instead use a passwordless registration form:

 ![WebAuthn Create Account](../images/4-migrating-to-passwordless-behavior/webauthn-create-account.jpg)